 - Priority will be given to subjects of national importance like digital transactions, water conservation, education, sanitation, immunization, nutrition, primary health services, poverty etc that affect the excluded groups the most.

-- Increased use of e-governance by Panchayati Raj Institutions (PRIs) will help in achieving improved levels of transparency and service delivery.
-Gram Sabhas would be strengthened to function as effective institutions with social inclusion, in particular, the vulnerable groups.
+- Enhanced use of e-governance by Panchayati Raj Institutions will help in achieving improved levels of transparency and service delivery.
+Gram Sabhas would be strengthened to operate as productive institutions with social inclusion, in particular, the vulnerable groups.

 - An institutional structure for capacity building of PRIs would be established at the national, state and district levels with adequate infrastructure and human resources.

-- Panchayats would be progressively strengthened through incentivization on the basis of nationally important criteria which would encourage competitive spirit among them.
+- Panchayats would be strengthened through incentivization on the basis of nationally important criteria which would promote competitive spirit among them.